ibm-cloud-docs/schematics/action-create.md

 ## Next steps
 {: #create-action-working-nextsteps}

-After creating and configuring your {{site.data.keyword.bpshort}} Ansible action, the subsequent step is to [update the action](/docs/schematics?topic=schematics-sch-action-working-update#action-settings) settings as needed.
-It involves modifying the playbook, inventory, credentials, or variables to adapt to changes in your environment or requirements.
+After setting up your {{site.data.keyword.bpshort}} Ansible action, the next step is to [update its settings](/docs/schematics?topic=schematics-action-working-update&interface=ui) as required.
+This may involve adjusting the playbook, inventory, credentials, or variables to accommodate changes in your environment or needs.
+Focus on modifying these components to ensure your action remains aligned with your current requirements.